StijnVerdenius/ReinforcementLearningExperienceReplay/blogpost/blogpost.md

-# Choosing a Memory-Replay Method for Deep Q-learning
+# Choosing an Experience-Replay Method for Deep Q-learning

-A recent breakthrough in AI has been the successful integration of Deep Learning into Reinforcement Learning, which substantially improved the capacity of such models to learn complex policies for sequential decision-making problems.
-This has been famously demonstrated by the deep Q network (DQN), exhibiting expert play on Atari 2600 video game, or by AlphaGo, defeating the best human player at the game of Go.
+Reinforcement learning has gained a lot of popularity in recent years due some spectacular successes due to the successful integration of Deep Learning into Reinforcement Learning.
+This breakthrough substantially improved the capacity of such models to learn complex policies for sequential decision-making problems, famously demonstrated by the deep Q network (DQN), exhibiting expert play on Atari 2600 video game, or by AlphaGo, defeating the best human player at the game of Go.
+In this blog-post we will discuss a key ingredient of DQN that contributed to the success of these networks called "experience replay".

-### What is deep Q-learning?
+### First of all, what is DQN?

-The former algorithm, deep Q-learning, is exactly what the name suggests; the Deep-learning variant of the famous Q-learning algorithm.
-This algorithm tries to optimize the expected value of state-action pairs given its current estimate of the best next state after.
-This value is modeled by the Q function, which looks like this:

-**TODO:** $$insert Q function$$

-**TODO:** explain elements like youre explaining it to a toddler.
-It does so model-free, meaning it does not depend on a interpretation of the environment.
+DQN, is exactly what the name suggests; the deep-learning neural network used as a non-linear approximator of the Q-function.
+Just to remind ourselves, here, the "Q" in Q-learning stands for quality, representing how useful an action is, given the current state, with respect to gaining future reward.
+Therefore, we want to learn a mapping between state-action pairs, and their respective q-values.
+Now our implementation of DQN will be a two-layer deep neural network

+The parameters $\textbf{w}$ of the network are then updated using the following update rule

+Now our implementation of DQN will be a two-layer deep neural network, used as a non-linear approximation of the state-action value function (Q function).
+Therefore, it maps state-action pairs to their respective q-values.
+The parameters $\textbf{w}$ of the network are then updated using the following update rule

 ### So, Why Do We Need Replay Methods?

-A key ingredient in these networks is "experience replay", which enables agents to memorize and reuse past experiences multiple times.
+Experience replay is a mechanism enabling agents to memorize and reuse past experiences multiple times.
 This has been inspired from "memory replay", a biological process that occurs in the brain during sleep, important for memory processing and consolidation.
 In practice, experience replay is implemented by storing the training data in a memory buffer and subsequently, replay/process the "memories" offline.
+We can interpret this as our agent remembering/daydreaming past experiences.
-This has proven to improve sample efficiency, and stabilizing the training by breaking the correlations between experiences.
+This has been empirically shown to improve learning efficiency, and stabilize the training by breaking the correlations between experiences.
-Besides, it helps a network "remember" what happened some time ago.

 <br>
 **TODO:**format picture